Looking to lose weight or just live a healthier lifestyle? A fridge makeover may be the trick!

 Keeping healthy foods in your fridge will eliminate unhealthy snacking and help you make wiser, healthier choices.
-The best way to do this is keep some basic, powerful perishables on stock so when the urge to snack hits, you can indulge guilt-free!
-A great place to start are these basics-
+The best way to do this is by keeping some basic, powerful perishables on stock, so when the urge to snack hits, you can indulge guilt-free!
+A great place to start is with the following basics.

-4. Lemon- Speaking of fruit, try keeping some lemons in your fridge!
+Another option to have on hand are lemons.
 Aside from adding beautiful color, lemons can boost your water with more benefits.
 Keeping a pitcher lemon water in your fridge is a great way to stay hydrated and balance your body.

 Special thanks to Women's Health Magazine for the grocery list!